 NASA deep space data & dance

-For the last 10 years NASA’s Kepler space telescope has been recording light emitted from distant stars far beyond our universe.
+For the last 10 years NASA’s Kepler space telescope has been recording light emitted from distant stars far beyond our solar system.
 The sound of these recordings are pulsating, otherworldly, and epic – opening the imagination to the vastness of our universe.

 In contrast, we began to wonder, what would we hear at the other end of the scale, at an atomic scale?
 Our human ears are quite limited, we can’t hear atoms, just like we can’t hear the stars, but we can convert their characteristics, like light and colour, into sound.